Sanitary Sewer Overflows (SSOs)

 There are currently no reported SSOs.
 In the event of an SSO, a public advisory notification will be issued by the Town.
 On business days, this website will be updated within six hours of the notification.
 During weekends or holidays, this website will be updated on the next business day.
 Information and updates will be remain posted for 30 days following the cessation of the SSO.

-You can also see a list of discharge and overflow events on the MassDEP website (link provided below).
+You can also follow this link for a list of discharge and overflow events on the MassDEP website.
 This list is updated within 24 hours of when the public advisory notification is sent.
 Enter 'Brookline' in the Permittee field and click “Search”.

 Prevention of SSOs: